 As above, unless it is a trivial exercise, where failure has no financial or reputational cost, some testing is better that no testing.
 But, the $64,000 question is, how much testing is enough?

-It eventually comes down to a juggling act between quality, cost and timescales – the so-called quality triangle – where acceptable quality could be very subjective and mean ‘good enough’ to meet the Customer’s needs and expectations.
+It eventually comes down to a juggling act between quality, cost and timescales – the so-called quality triangle – where acceptable quality could be very subjective and mean good enough to meet the Customer’s needs and expectations.
+There may also be some external acceptance criteria or compliance.

 Thank you for reading this post, and for giving me some feedback.